STARs are Skilled Through Alternative Routes

 Training opportunities are important to support Forming STARs in developing additional job skills.

-Our research shows it takes STARs more than 30 years of work experience to earn what a college graduate earns at the beginning of their career.
-Adults in the U.S. who do not have a bachelor’s degree have seen their wages decline by 13% the wage gap between STARs and college graduates has nearly doubled to 38%.
+Our research shows it takes STARs more than 30 years of work experience to earn what a college graduate earns on day 1 of their career.
+These challenges arise because of a variety of barriers that STARs face, including unnecessary bachelor's degree screens, outdated hiring technology, and lack of professional networks.

 LaShana Lewis